Higher-categorical combinatorics of configuration spaces of Euclidean space: Exit-paths in the unital Ran space

-Explicitly, the value on a stratified space $X$ is the proper constructible stratified subspace $\sk_k(X) \subset X$ that is the union of the strata whose dimension is at most $k$.
+for each dimension $k$.
+Explicitly, the value on a stratified space $X$ is the proper constructible stratified subspace $\sk_k\left(X\right) \subset X$ that is the union of the strata whose dimension is at most $k$.
 The value of $\sk_k$ on a $[p]$-point $X\to \Delta^p$ of $\Bun$ is the constructible bundle

-which is the \emph{fiberwise $k$-skeleton} of $X$ -- it is the union of those strata of $X$ whose projection to $\Delta^p$ have fiber-dimension at most $k$.
+which is the \emph{fiberwise $k$-skeleton} of $X$: the union of those strata of $X$ whose projection to $\Delta^p$ have fiber-dimension at most $k$.